How to Get Residence Permit in Europe?

 Click on the play button to see the short video.

 First of all, we have to enlighten some common terms.
 According to our experience with hundreds of clients, it is easy to misunderstand and mix some essential terms, see below.

 Residency or citizenship?

 European citizenship provides you with a free settlement and life in any European Union (EU) country.
 That means you may live and work (be employed); your children can access education in any EU country.
 With your European passport, you can travel visa-free in most countries in the world.
 For example, Malta citizenship offers visa-free travel to 182 countries and eTA to the USA.
 As you see, a European Union citizenship is very precious.
 Unfortunately, a second EU passport is quite expensive.
 Find more about European citizenship programs…

-European residency secures you the right to settle down and live, and in many cases work in your new country -- but only in that country.
-Please note that a residence permit does not give you the right to live and settle down or work in ANY European country.
+European permanent and temporary residency by investment secures you the right to settle down and live, and in many cases work in your new country -- but only in that country.
+Please note that even a permanent residence permit does not give you the right to live and settle down or work in ANY European country.
 You may have access to the medical system, your children can go to school in that country.
-You will be a European resident, so you have free access to Europe as a traveller and also as a businessman.
+You will be a European resident, so you have free access to Europe as a traveler and also as a businessman.
 Holding a European residence permit makes it easy and free to travel throughout Europe and to obtain visas to other countries, e.g. USA, UK.

 Temporary or permanent residence permit?

 We have received many questions about permanent residency.
 There is a fake news that permanent residency allows to live and work in any European country.
 It is not true.
 Both temporary and permanent residency offer you almost the same rights and benefits that citizens enjoy.
 The only exceptions are the freedom to live and work in any European country, voting in national government elections and hold a European passport.